linhvo/umbelapi/README.md

 it doesn't run as part of an API HTTP request so it doesn't have access to HTTP request object that is required for cache key construction.

-To invalidate cached request, we actually make the next request to construct a different key compared to its previous cache key.
-This allows us to invalidate the cache without actually clearing the old cache.
-We include a custom key bit that read from an agreed-upon cache location and use the value stored in that location as part of the cache key.
+To invalidate cached request, next request is made to construct a different key compared to its previous cache key.
+This allows invalidate the cache without actually clearing the old cache.
+A custom key bit is included that read from an agreed-upon cache location and use the value stored in that location as part of the cache key.
 The value can be anything.
 For our purpose, it is set to current timestamp.